Scholarships Home - Firbank Grammar School Skip to main content

 • The Cox Family Scholarships

-Most Firbank scholarships cover a proportion of the tuition fees of between 15% and 50% and some scholarships are means-tested (including the Firbank Scholarship).
+Most Firbank scholarships cover a proportion of the tuition fees of between 15% and 50%, awarded on a basis of merit and means-testing.
 The percentage of tuition fees is at the Principal’s discretion.
-All scholarship applicants must sit the scholarship exam on 3 February 2024.

 2025 Year level Year 3* Year 4* Year 5* Year 6* Year 7 Year 8 Year 9 Year 10